 Before we go through the instructions I do want to note that I HIGHLY recommend baking these cookies the day before you decorate them.
 Since they need to be cooled completely before adding any icing, this just makes it way less stressful.

-Cream together butter, sugar, & spices
+Cream butter, sugar, and spices

 Fun fact, creaming the spices directly into the butter will lead to a more flavorful cookie!
 That is because the fat from the vegan butter holds onto the flavor better.
 Plus, creaming everything together gives these cookies a nice, fluffy, and soft texture.